 A delicious, mysterious goo that oozes from the earth is marketed as the newest dessert sensation, but the tasty treat rots more than teeth when zombie-like snackers who only want to consume more of the strange substance at any cost begin infesting the world.

-Stan installs a state-of-art satellite TV system for his dysfunctional family.
-However, he accidentally picks up a signal from another planet and his television system becomes the gateway between the two planets.
-A ravenous alien creature comes to his apartment and only their son Sherman (Chad Allen) sees the monster, but his parents do not believe in the boy.Written by
+Stan installs satellite TV for his family, but, soon, he picks up a signal from another planet and his television system becomes the gateway between the 2.
+A creature comes to his apartment and only their son Sherman sees it, but his parents don't believe the boy.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil